microsoft/fluentui/rfcs/convergence/root-as-slot.md

 The problem reported on [Widening Types](#⚠️-Widening-types-problem-⚠️), makes this a little bit controversial.

 Although types should be enough to ensure that only supported properties will be passed to a _slot_, [Widening Types problem](#⚠️-Widening-types-problem-⚠️) make it not so much true for `root` at least.
-Besides `root` is safe to say that `getNativeelementProps` is not necessary.
+Besides `root` is safe to say that `getNativeElementProps` is not necessary.

 ### Add references to all _slots_